indgy/LittleBigTable/Readme.md

 ```

-That example would add the class 'blue' to any year in the last century and colour ratings in red or green depending on the value of rating.
+That example would add the class 'blue' to any year in the last century and add the classes 'red' or 'green' to the rating depending on its value.

 ## Adding functionality

-#### Adding a statusbar
+#### Displaying the statusbar

-Add a statusbar to notify the user of the loading state or errors and provide a handy reference to where they are in the results.
+Show a statusbar to show handy messages to the user, loading state or errors and provide a handy reference to where they are in the results.

-Simply add the following somewhere inside your component.
+Simply add the following somewhere inside your component `<div>`.

 `<p x-html="meta.status"></p>`